ISP19/problems/comment/README.md

 ### Question
 ---
-Tick all correct correct choice about comment.
+Tick all correct choices about comment.

 1. [ ] You can have a no meaning variable or method names and describe in comment later.
 2. [ ] You can skip comment about variable or method names that understandable.